andrevidela/Research-report/Thesis/index.md

 linearCheck : Semiring r => r -> r -> Bool
 ```

-In order to recover the functionality from pattern matching we introduce an eliminator for `Semiring`, `elimSemi`:
+To recover the functionality from pattern matching we introduce an eliminator for `Semiring`, `elimSemi`:

 ```haskell
 elimSemi : (Semiring a, Eq a) => (zero : b) -> (one : b) -> (a -> b)